mrcnski/org-recur/README.md

 + Repeated tasks require the `.+` syntax to shift the date based on today, which is what I almost always want.
 If I want to schedule a `+2` task to tomorrow I can do that manually, but I still want it to be clear that the task should recur every two days.

 org-recur is also simpler.
 I want to think as little as possible when I organize my time, helping  keep my personal time management frictionless.

+### org-habit

+[org-habit](https://orgmode.org/manual/Tracking-your-habits.html) is similar to org-recur and has some interesting, albeit unnecessary features.
+The same drawbacks apply as above; in addition, org-recur is much simpler.

 ### Sexp diary entries